kjanat/ChatLogger-API/README.md

 - Node.js (v14 or higher)
 - MongoDB (local instance or Atlas)
-- Docker and Docker Compose (optional)
+- Docker and Docker Compose (optional, for containerized deployment)

 ### Installation